shmezi/Phisiterpeter-ESP32/readme.md

 2. Tokens are parsed into expressions creating our AST.
 3. Expressions are run in sequence running all internal expressions.

+<h1> ValueHoldExpression vs Copying</h1>

+ValueHoldExpression - Used for objects / anything that is shared_ptr.

+Copy - Used for basic data types like integers where we just copy the object.

->AST and variables:
+> AST and variables:
-The abstract syntax tree is built up of raw "expressions", meaning nothing is interpreted until it's interpreted.
+> The abstract syntax tree is built up of raw "expressions", meaning nothing is interpreted until it's interpreted.